berkkirtay/smart-contracts/README.md

 - Brownie framework is being used to test contracts.
 - Environment variables can be set by using .env file.
-- Simple execution codes are under execute.sh.
+- Simple execution codes can be found under execute.sh.